Panther1976/bikesharing/README.md

 - The peak checkout times are between 5PM and 7PM (especially on Thursdays)
 - While between 5PM and 7PM are peak hours of the day, there are a consistent level of riders from 7AM to 8PM

+### Additional suggested visualizations for future analysis:

+- Average age of riders during peak times broken down by gender
+- Average age of riders during peak times broken down by type of user
+- Heat map of peak times of usertypes

+The suggested visualizations will help us learn more about our riders and enable us to have better target marketing to attract more riders that fit these customer segmentations.
+Learning more about the peak times and age of customers will potentially help convert them to subscribers.

 [link to dashboard] (https://public.tableau.com/app/profile/steven8333/viz/NYC_Citibike_Challenge_Story_16643160732190/NYC_Citibike?publish=yes "link to dashboard")